Tom Crean (explorer): Terra Nova Expedition, 1910–1913

 With over 100 smi still to travel before the relative safety of Hut Point, Crean and Lashly began hauling Evans on the sledge, "eking out his life with the last few drops of brandy that they still had with them".
 On 18 February they arrived at Corner Camp, still 35 smi from Hut Point, with only one or two days' food rations left and still four or five days' man-hauling to do.
 They then decided that Crean should go on alone, to fetch help.
 With only a little chocolate and three biscuits to sustain him, without a tent or survival equipment, Crean walked the distance to Hut Point in 18 hours, arriving in a state of collapse to find Atkinson there, with the dog driver Dmtri Gerov.
 Crean reached safety just ahead of a fierce blizzard, which probably would have killed him, and which delayed the rescue party by a day and a half.
 Atkinson led a successful rescue, and Lashly and Evans were both brought to base camp alive.
 Crean modestly played down the significance of his feat of endurance.
 In a rare written account, he wrote in a letter: "So it fell to my lot to do the 30 miles for help, and only a couple of biscuits and a stick of chocolate to do it.
 Well, sir, I was very weak when I reached the hut."

 Scott's party failed to return.
 The winter of 1912 at Cape Evans was a sombre one, with the knowledge that the polar party had undoubtedly perished.
 Frank Debenham wrote that "in the winter it was once again Crean who was the mainstay for cheerfulness in the now depleted mess deck part of the hut."
 In November 1912, Crean was one of the 11-man search party that found the remains of the polar party.
-On 12 November they spotted a cairn of snow, which proved to be a tent against which the drift had piled up.
+On 12 November, they spotted a cairn of snow, which proved to be a tent against which the drift had piled up.
 It contained the bodies of Scott, Wilson, and Bowers.
 Crean later wrote, referring to Scott in understated fashion, that he had "lost a good friend".

-On 12 February 1913 Crean and the remaining crew of the Terra Nova arrived in Lyttelton, New Zealand, and in June the ship returned to Cardiff.
-At Buckingham Palace the surviving members of the expedition were awarded Polar Medals by King George and Prince Louis of Battenberg, the First Sea Lord.
-Crean and Lashly were both awarded the Albert Medal, 2nd Class for saving Evans's life, these were presented by the King at Buckingham Palace on 26 July 1913.
-Crean was promoted to the rank of chief petty officer, retroactive to 9 September 1910.
+On 12 February 1913, Crean and the remaining crew of the Terra Nova arrived in Lyttelton, New Zealand, and in June the ship returned to Cardiff.
+At Buckingham Palace the surviving members of the expedition were awarded Polar Medals by King George V and Prince Louis of Battenberg, the First Sea Lord.
+Crean and Lashly were both awarded the Albert Medal, 2nd Class for saving Evans's life, these were presented by the King at Buckingham Palace on 26 July.
+In November Crean was promoted to the rating of chief petty officer, retroactive to 9 September 1910.